vpcarroll15/personal/music/reviews/haken/virus.md

 I've wondered in the last couple years...do I actually like prog music at all?
-I've enjoyed, but not adored, several prog albums: [*Veil of Imagination*] (https://paulcarroll.site/music/music/101) and, very recently, [*The Long Dream*] (https://paulcarroll.site/music/music/114).
+I've enjoyed, but not adored, several prog albums: [*Veil of Imagination*](https://paulcarroll.site/music/music/101) and, very recently, [*The Long Dream*](https://paulcarroll.site/music/music/114).
 Prog music is often interesting, often has a great flow, but usually fails to grab my heart and not let it go.

 *Virus* ripped those doubts into a thousand pieces and scattered them to the winds.